 The Horizon Dash

-Inside the telescope Feet rippled in and out, the heat rolling over the grass.
+Inside the telescope Feet rippled in and out of the heat rolling over the distant grass.

 Joe screwed his eye in the viewfinder.
 Official games were in a week.
-Either they had it or not.
+Would Speedman even qualify?

 ________________